akihikodaki/dts/test_plans/cvl_advanced_iavf_rss_test_plan.rst

    note: if there is not this type packet in the case, omit this step.
 6. destroy the rule and list rule.
-7. send same packets with step 2. check the received packets have different hash value, or have no hash value.
+7. send same packets with step 2. check the received packets have different hash value.

 Test case: symmetric MAC_IPV4
 =============================